All Articles

 Coupled with the increasing cost of insuring a home, in some places it’s becoming harder to even get coverage.
 And some insurance companies are covering less.

-Homeowners insurance is an important investment, since it offers financial protection against damages caused by something covered in the policy, like fire or storm damage.
+Homeowners insurance is an important investment, since it offers financial protection against damages caused by events covered in the policy, like fire or storm damage.
 Let’s examine what’s behind the rate increases.

 Material and labor costs

-Yet construction material costs have risen sharply due to pandemic-era supply chain issues and, more recently, inflation.
+Construction material costs have risen sharply due to ongoing supply chain challenges, inflation, and the impact of tariffs on imported goods.
 Those increases mean not only does it cost more to repair a home but also to rebuild one.

 Labor costs and shortages are also impacting the construction industry.
 Damage cleanup and rebuilding requires workers to tackle the task.
-The shortage of construction workers and skilled labor — as well as the rising costs of food and housing — have increased wages and labor rates, making construction more expensive overall.
+The shortage of construction workers and skilled labor have increased wages and labor rates, making construction more expensive overall.

 Another side effect resulting from supply chain disruptions and the construction labor shortage?
 Delayed project start times and inefficient, protracted timelines can make it harder for people to rebuild.
 Plus, there's the added cost insurers may pay to provide temporary housing for displaced homeowners.